The certification process includes nine (9) steps:

-Step 1: Self-evaluation Procedure
+Step 1: Self-evaluation procedure

 Step 2: Application for Green, Green+ or Ecotourism Certification

-- application form;
+- Application form;

-- self-evaluation form, including compliance with all relevant legislation;
+- Self-evaluation form, including compliance with all relevant legislation;

-- the required documentation to be reviewed by BTO prior to the site evaluation (see list detailing documents in the application form), or detailing what is available for inspection on site
+- The required documentation to be reviewed by BTO prior to the site evaluation (see list detailing documents in the application form), or detailing what is available for inspection on site

-Step 4: Onsite Evaluation
+Step 4: On-site evaluation

-- discussions with staff.
+- Discussions with staff.

 The BTO assessor will collect the following materials:

-- additional list with comments and recommendations;
+- Additional lists with comments and recommendations;

-- promotion materials of the tourism supplier;
+- Promotion materials provided by the tourism supplier; and

-- photos taken during site/tour evaluation.
+- Photographs taken during the site/tour evaluation.

 Step 6: Presentation of Certificates

-Step 7: Appeals Procedure
+Step 7: Appeals procedure

 If the evaluated operator does not agree with the grade awarded, they can request a re-evaluation.
-This process starts at Step 3.
+This process starts again at Step 3.

-Step 8: Re-evaluation and Renewal
+Step 8: Re-evaluation and renewal

-Step 9: Periodic Monitoring
+Step 9: Periodic monitoring

 During the award period, the certified operation will be monitored to ensure that the operation complies with stipulated requirements.
 Following successful certification, a certified operation will be permitted to use the designated logo, granted for the duration of the certification.